Cacti/documentation/RRDtool-Specific-Features.md

 This set of CDEFs is used to colorize the background of a graph with different colors for day, night and weekends.
 The CDEFs are created as usual, we will show the CDEF definition only.
-Examples are taken from RRDTool-users mailing list courtesy Erik de Mare.
+Examples are taken from RRDtool-users mailing list courtesy Erik de Mare.
 Here are the definitions

 #### Background for Daytime